Dave-McCraw/pkg-emoncms/readme.md

 The emoncms core product is packaged as `emoncms` and can be installed via the OpenEnergyMonitor public apt repository; for details on installation see below.

 ## Installation guide

+### Preconditions

+#### MySQL configuration

+_Please note that passwordless DB access is not supported (see [#4](https://github.com/Dave-McCraw/pkg-emoncms/issues/4))._

+The `emoncms` debian package has a declared dependency on the `mysql` package, so potentially you can just install emoncms and `apt-get` will pull in MySQL automatically.
+However, unless you really know what you are doing, set up MySQL first, and verify you can log in with your desired credentials using the following command:

+    mysql -u <USERNAME> -p <PASSWORD>

+If this works, providing the same credentials to emoncms during installation should result in a successful database initialisation.

 ### Configuring apt.sources

 In order to access the OpenEnergyMonitor apt repository you need to add a line to your apt.sources configuration file, which is located at: